Easy Cooking Secret

 How Many Brussel Sprouts Is A Serving?

-A serving of Brussels sprouts is 1/2 cup or about 3-4 individual sprouts.
-This may vary depending on the specific variety and size of the sprouts, as well as how they are cooked.
-However, 1/2 cup is generally a good serving size to aim for when including Brussels sprouts in your diet.
+A serving of Brussels sprouts is 1/2 cup o around 8 ounces.
+However, this can vary depending on the size of the sprouts, as well as how they are cooked.

 How Many Brussel Sprouts Per Person Should Be Served At A Meal?